USS Niagara (1813): Battle of Lake Erie

 On 10 September, both fleets got underway.
 Detroit fired the first shot around noon, while still out of range.
 Perry formed the fleet into a line, with the larger ships each being assigned a target: Lawrence to Detroit, Niagara to Queen Charlotte, and Caledonia to Hunter.
 As the line moved to engage, Niagara, under the command of Elliott, lagged behind the fleet.
 The cause of the failure of Niagara to maintain formation is unknown, either deliberate on the part of Elliott, or because it was becalmed.
 After a couple of hours, all of the cannons on Lawrence that were facing the British were out of commission and the brig could no longer be maneuvered.
-Perry lowered his battle flag, emblazoned with the last words of Captain James Lawrence, "Don't Give Up The Ship", and transferred to the still-intact Niagara via a small rowboat.
+Perry lowered his battle flag, emblazoned with the last words of Captain James Lawrence, "Don't Give Up The Ship", and transferred to the still-intact Niagara via a dinghy.
 Perry took command of Niagara and crossed the British line perpendicularly in a tactic called crossing the "T".
 Queen Charlotte, while attempting to prevent Niagara from breaking through the line, collided with Detroit and became entangled.
 Niagara opened fire with both broadsides: the starboard broadside hitting Queen Charlotte and Detroit, and the port into Lady Prevost.
 After several broadsides, Queen Charlotte surrendered, followed shortly after by Detroit and the rest of the British fleet.

 After the battle, Niagara assisted in the transporting of Harrison's army to the mouth of the Detroit River in preparation for an invasion of southwest Ontario.
 On 25 April 1814, command of Niagara was transferred to Arthur Sinclair.
 After repairs, the fleet—consisting of Niagara, Lawrence, Caledonia, Scorpion and Tigress—departed Erie for Detroit.
 In Detroit, soldiers under the command of Colonel George Croghan embarked with the fleet, bound for Mackinac Island.
 The fleet arrived on 26 July and landed on 4 August.
 The battle was ultimately lost, with Croghan being forced to retreat back to his boats.
 On 13 August, the fleet arrived at the mouth of the Nottawasaga River where they attacked a blockhouse owned by the North West Company.
 The blockhouse was destroyed by the British, along with the schooner HMS Nancy, to prevent their supplies from being captured.